64robots/nova-fields/docs/custom.md

 ### rowWrapperClasses

-Sets the classes to be displayed in Row wrapper
+Sets the classes to be displayed in Row wrapper (applied to each row in the form view).

 ```php
 Row::make('Lines', [